 Get your start in carpentry

 The VCAL program is an accredited senior school completion certificate.
 The VCAL Carpentry program focuses on developing the skills and knowledge required to work as a carpenter in the building and construction industry.

 Guidance for your career

-Students have access to a Student Pathways Advisor (SPA) who work one-on-one to help reach your education goals and to provide advice on future pathways.
-Students also have the opportunity to participate in a work experience program during the year.
-Careers counselling will be an integral part of the program.
+You will have access to a Student Pathways Advisor (SPA) who works one-on-one to help you reach your education goals and to provide advice on future pathways.
+You also have the opportunity to participate in a work experience program during the year.
+Careers counselling is an integral part of the program.

-Melbourne Polytechnic’s VCAL Carpentry provides supported training in any necessary literacy, numeracy and communication, to get you ready for employment.
+Our VCAL Carpentry provides supported training in any necessary literacy, numeracy and communication areas, to get you ready for employment.

 A VCAL program must contain curriculum that can be justified against the purpose statement of each of the VCAL strands.
-To be awarded a Foundation VCAL, students must successfully complete a learning program, which contains a minimum of 10 credits.
+To be awarded a Foundation VCAL, you must successfully complete a learning program which contains a minimum of 10 credits.
 One credit is awarded on successful completion of 90-100 nominal hours of accredited curriculum.
-A certificate must contain two VCAL units at the award level (Personal Development Skills and Literacy) and other curriculum components from :
+A certificate must contain two VCAL units at the award level (Personal Development Skills and Literacy) and other curriculum components, from:

 - VCAL units

 - VET accredited curriculum or training packages

 - minimum of two VCAL credits, one of which one is a Foundation personal development VCAL unit